 Data collection and reporting for ASC providers is currently not as accessible as it is for health, and at present, there is no central data set combining health and social care workforce information.
 However, the adult social care workforce data set collects information from around 20,000 social care providers, offering an overview of the adult social care workforce in England.
-NHS workforce data is held in the ESR system, Office of National Statistics, POPPI or PANSI, ESR system, NHS Digital, WDES, WRES, and the NHS Staff Survey (see resources section below).
-Facilitated discussions about data, evidence and insight help to forge connections and trust between partners as well as generating a shared narrative.
+NHS workforce data is held in the ESR system, Office of National Statistics, POPPI or PANSI, NHS England, WDES, WRES, and the NHS Staff Survey (see resources section below).
+Facilitated discussions about data, evidence and insight help to forge connections and trust between partners as well as generate a shared narrative.
 Good practice and learning from ICSs A variety of ICSs across the country have shared their good practice examples of integrating their workforce thinking.
 While there is not a one-size-fits all solution for ICSs, these examples aim to give an idea of what can be achieved.
 ICS workforce board at South Yorkshire ICS South Yorkshire ICS established an ICS workforce board that brings together a range of people from across healthcare, social care and local government to create a culture that values contribution.
 Through meetings, the board addresses the significant workforce challenges across South Yorkshire and encourages the system to think in an integrated way, and ultimately how they can make things better for the people who live and work in their community.
 The group collated a range of principles to address practical things that the system can carry forward, such as integrated care pathways for people within their communities going from care to health.
-The board is now planning to co-design and update its development and workforce strategy to assure that it is as integrated as possible.
-For further information, contact Alexis Chapel, director of social care at Sheffield Council Alexis.Chappell@sheffield.gov.uk.
+The board is now planning to co-design and update its development and workforce strategy to ensure that it is as integrated as possible.
+For more information read about the South Yorkshire ICS workforce strategy on their website.
 One Devon Devon ICS has established the One Devon partnership, which is a collaboration between the NHS, social care, local councils, voluntary communities, the social enterprises sector and people who use services in the community.
 The partnership aims to ensure that services are joined up to tackle health inequalities, help communities thrive and that everyone in Devon has access to the best care to live the best life possible.
-One Devon is currently working on a series of projects to improve the health, wellbeing and care for local people and communities, this includes: - establishing a set of five principles for everyone across the system to adhere to - addressing future thinking with HEE to develop scenarios that reflect what the system could look like in 2025 - establishing an integrated programme of work called LoveCare, which brings together both local and national partners to test, learn and develop local care systems and workforce in Devon.
-For more information contact lan.Hobbs, Senior Commissioning Manager, Integrated Adult Social Care at Devon ICS via his PA julie.treleaven@devon.gov.uk.
-For further information, you can read our full case study on Devon ICS: One Devon One Workforce In January 2019, Greater Manchester ICS created an integrated workforce planning model and approach by setting up a virtual workforce information system (VWIS).
-VWIS is a free bespoke online tool that enables organisations and localities in Greater Manchester to: - understand the current position of the workforce - identify areas of concern through the visualisation of aggregated data and trends - recognise the characteristics, population health and labor market of the communities they serve - have access to information governance legislation - export and download workforce dashboards.
+One Devon is currently working on a series of projects to improve the health, wellbeing and care for local people and communities, these include: - establishing a set of five principles for everyone across the system to adhere to - addressing future thinking with NHS England to develop scenarios that reflect what the system could look like - establishing an integrated programme of work called LoveCare, which brings together both local and national partners to test, learn and develop local care systems and workforce in Devon.
+For further information, you can read our full case study on Devon ICS: One Devon Integrated Workforce In January 2019, Greater Manchester ICS created an integrated workforce planning model and approach by setting up a virtual workforce information system (VWIS).
+VWIS is a free bespoke online tool that enables organisations and localities in Greater Manchester to: - understand the current position of the workforce - identify areas of concern through the visualisation of aggregated data and trends - recognise the characteristics, population health and labour market of the communities they serve - have access to information governance legislation - export and download workforce dashboards.